Mycobacteriology Laboratory

 Referents: Prof. Maria Rosalia Pasca (Full Professor), Giulia Degiacomi (Associate Professor)

-Co-workers: Deborah Recchia (Post-doc), Alessandro Stamilla (Post-doc), Ludovica Maci (Post-doc), Maria Concetta Marturano (Fellow)
+Co-workers: Dr. Deborah Recchia (Post-DOC), Dr. Alessandro Stamilla (Post-DOC), Dr. Ludovica Maci (Post-Doc)

 1. Search for new antitubercular drugs and study of their mechanisms of action and resistance

-Tuberculosis (TB) remains the major cause of mortality due to a single bacterial pathogen, Mycobacterium tuberculosis.
-In fact, TB caused by multidrug-resistant (MDR and XDR) strains of M. tuberculosis poses a serious public health threat worldwide.
+Tuberculosis (TB) is the leading cause of death from a single infectious agent, Mycobacterium tuberculosis, and one of the top 10 causes of death globally (WHO, 2025).
+The circulation and spread of resistant strains of M. tuberculosis represent a serious public health problem.
 There is therefore an urgent need for new antitubercular drugs that can counteract the phenomenon of drug resistance.
-The research activity of the Mycobacteriology Laboratory has focused on the development of new compounds with antitubercular activity in the early drug discovery stages to identify and characterize their mechanisms of action and resistance.
-Gene regulatory systems applied to M. tuberculosis may be useful for the validation of cellular targets during the drug discovery process.
-In addition, the identification and validation of cellular targets is crucial in the process of characterizing the mechanism of action of such compounds.
-With gene regulatory systems designed specifically for application in M. tuberculosis, it is possible to construct conditional mutants that can also be used in the drug discovery process.
+The research activity of the Mycobacteriology Laboratory has focused on the development of new compounds with antitubercular activity in the early stages of drug discovery to identify and characterize their mechanisms of action and resistance.
+The identification and validation of cellular targets are also fundamental in the process of characterizing the mechanism of action of these compounds, including using conditional mutants.

 Collaborations: